 The Commission has decided to send reasoned opinions to Bulgaria, Cyprus, Greece, Ireland, Latvia, Poland, Portugal, Slovenia, Slovakia and Finland over their failure to notify the Commission of transposition measures on copyright and related rights applicable to certain online transmissions (EU Directive 2019/789).

-On 19 July, the Commission launched a public consultation on the review of the Web Accessibility Directive.
+On the Global Accessibility Awareness Day, the Commission has published the results for the public consultation on the review of the Web Accessibility Directive.